gregpardo/coinbase-elixir/README.md

 # Coinbase-Elixir

-Coinbase API V1 Client for Elixir v0.1:
+Coinbase API V1 Client for Elixir:

 This is an unofficial alpha coinbase API client for the [Elixir](http://elixir-lang.org/) language.